About

 Perhaps that’s what stories do.
 They won’t leave you alone.

-Prologue In the mid-fifties, in the evenings, I used to walk with Hjalmar to the lake.
+A VILLAGE CAUGHT IN CHANGE In the mid-fifties, in the evenings, I used to walk with Hjalmar to the lake.
 I was a child of ten or so, sent to the country for the summer.
-Hjalmar was my great-uncle; he and his brother Gustav owned Torp, a farm in Kungsäter, a small village in southwest...
+Hjalmar was my great-uncle; he and his brother Gustav owned Torp, a farm in Kungsäter, a small...

-Chapter One They say when God created Sweden he began with the south, and so it became fertile and good in every way.
+HOW THE NEW CHURCH WAS BUILT They say when God created Sweden he began with the south, and so it became fertile and good in every way.
 The Devil, meanwhile, ran farther north, where he created the district of Mark.
-On the surface it was deceptively...
+On the surface it was...

-Chapter Two Carl was not the first in line to inherit Torp.
+FINA’S CHURCHING Carl was not the first in line to inherit Torp.
 His brother August was two years older and thus the rightful heir.
 August, however, left for America.
 Thus Carl took over Torp.
-His sisters Mina and Augusta, as compensation, each...
+His sisters Mina and Augusta, as compensation,...